What is Chiropractic?

 Chiropractic is suitable for nearly anyone, including manual- & office-workers, sports enthusiasts, expectant mothers and newborn babies, right up to the elderly.

-Adapting the treatment and techniques used means that everyone receives the best outcome at each appointment .
+Adapting the treatment and techniques used in a treatment session, means that everyone receives the best outcome at each appointment.

 Is everybody’s treatment the same?